evanodell/hansard/cran-comments.md

-#Resubmission
+# Resubmission

-This is the sixth update of this package.
-The previous version, 0.5.5, was accepted and published on CRAN on 2017-10-09.
+This is the 7th update of this package.
+The previous version, 0.6.0, was accepted and published on CRAN on 2018-03-03.
+This version features reduced dependencies, code changes to accomodate new API limits, and improved list-column handling.

-There is are no notes, warnings or errors from R CMD check
+There are no notes, warnings or errors from R CMD check

 ## Test environments

 * Ubuntu 14.04.5 (on Travis-CI): R devel
-* local MacOS 10.13.3 installation: R 3.4.3
+* local MacOS 10.14.2 installation: R 3.5.2
 * win-builder (devel)